vespCV/VespaVelutina-Impact/README.md

 - PDF_not_available: 1
 - No original data (article based on invacost): 1
 ### 3.2 Code template preparation
-`pdf_phaseII.csv` contains the list with the included articles for phase II screening.
+`_pdf_phase_II.csv` contains the master dataset with all included articles for phase II screening and data extraction.
+This CSV file serves as the primary data source for all quantitative analyses.

 ## 4 Data Extraction

-**Quantitative data** extracted from 33 studies on the impact of *Vespa velutina* on *Apis mellifera* in Europe.
+**Quantitative data** extracted from 34 studies (30 included, 4 excluded) on the impact of *Vespa velutina* on *Apis mellifera* in Europe.

+**Master Dataset**: `3_phase_II/_pdf_phase_II.csv` contains all extracted quantitative data, study characteristics, inclusion/exclusion criteria, and outcome measures.

 ### 4.1 Data Extraction
 Draft data extraction of the quatitative data for each pdf is done with Cursor.ai and checked manually.